bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Adam Ficsor: 00:48:27

-Lucas, Olivier, Raphael, do you have something to discuss, questions?
+Lucas, Hillebrand, Raphael, do you have something to discuss, questions?

 ## Complexity in the communication layer. / Why not use Tor?